logandsg/logandsg/README.md

             º Endurance
             º Passion
             º Precision
-            º Step-by-step work (the screws disappear or appear)
+            º Step-by-step work (the screws disappeared or appeared)

 And ALWAYS finished what I have started.